thenewboston-blockchain/thenewboston-python/README.md

 [Validator](https://github.com/thenewboston-developers/Validator) on thenewboston network.

 **This project is still in development.
-Users who star this repository will be eligible for beta testing and will receive the first coins for testing.**
+Users who star this repository will be eligible for beta testing and will receive the first round of coins.**

 ## Community